Best Brain Food Snacks: 10 Good Snacks for Work

 Blueberries have many health benefits, including anti-inflammatory and antioxidant effects, as well as being great for your brain.
 Studies have suggested that they are packed full of antioxidants that can improve your memory and reduce the aging of the brain, helping you to have a great working life and remain productive for years to come.

 Try making some healthy oat blueberry muffins for the ultimate brain food snack at the start of the day.
-Another idea is to prep a smoothie before work, containing blueberries, spinach, greek yoghurt and mango for a refreshing and healthy afternoon snack.
+Another idea is to prep a smoothie before work, containing blueberries, spinach, greek yogurt, and mango for a refreshing and healthy afternoon snack.

-Leafy, green vegetables, such as lettuce, spinach, broccoli and kale, are full of vitamins and minerals that support healthy brain function.
-One of the most important minerals in leafy greens for the brain is magnesium, as it helps to promote improvements in memory, a positive attitude and good sleep, all of which make you more productive.
+Leafy, green vegetables, such as lettuce, spinach, broccoli, and kale, are full of vitamins and minerals that support healthy brain function.
+One of the most important minerals in leafy greens for the brain is magnesium, as it helps to promote improvements in memory, a positive attitude, and good sleep, all of which make you more productive.

-Turmeric is a plant that has been used in Chinese medicine for centuries, but you’re most likely to have seen it in a powder form in supermarkets.
+Turmeric is a plant that has been used in Chinese medicine for centuries, but you’re most likely to have seen it in powder form in supermarkets.
 It has a distinctive yellow color, delicious flavor and is regularly used in curries or even teas.

 Turmeric can benefit memory and help brain cells to grow.
 In the short term, it can help to improve someone’s mood as it boosts the production of dopamine and serotonin.
 If you’re feeling positive and ready for the day, you’re sure to be much more productive.

 Any food rich in Omega-3, including tuna, is a great option for a snack at work.
-Studies have suggested that fatty fish has the ability to promote healthy brain cells, as well as reducing deterioration.
+Studies have suggested that fatty fish has the ability to promote healthy brain cells, as well as reduce deterioration.
 Not to mention, it tastes amazing and contains plenty of protein!

 Prep a tuna salad or wrap the night before work and you’ll be good to go.
 Alternatively, if you’ve had a tuna pasta bake the night before, box it up and enjoy it at work.

 Handfuls of nuts are the perfect energy snacks for work.
-Almonds and walnuts have similar nutritional profiles and are rich in antioxidants and vitamin C, which naturally helps your brain to function properly.
+Almonds and walnuts have similar nutritional profiles and are rich in antioxidants and vitamin C, which naturally help your brain to function properly.
 They also contain healthy fats which are a staple in any balanced diet.

 If you have more time, why not try making homemade granola?
-Simply fill a baking tray with oats, chopped almonds and walnuts, cinnamon, coconut oil, dried fruit and honey and bake in the oven at 180 degrees for around 20-25 minutes.
-Take a tub of greek or natural yogurt, with your granola separate to stop it going soggy, and enjoy your afternoon snack!
+Simply fill a baking tray with oats, chopped almonds and walnuts, cinnamon, coconut oil, dried fruit, and honey and bake in the oven at 180 degrees for around 20-25 minutes.
+Take a tub of greek or natural yogurt, with your granola separate to stop it from going soggy, and enjoy your afternoon snack!